codio-content/MySQL-What_is_a_database/.guides/content/Listing-databases-64a7.md

 ```

 |||info
+### SQL commands capitalization is not mandatory
+However, it is a good practice and a convention to use capitalized SQL commands.
+__Please note__ that we are going to __use capitalized SQL commands__ for our examples as well as __for the challenges.__

 ### Semicolons are part of the SQL syntax
 Whenever you forget to type an ending semicolon `;`, a new prompt inside the `mysql>` interactive screen will be created: `->`.